Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Is judicial reasoning aided by EPV?

-As we analyse this tool, it is also wise to have in mind the general principles common to most justice systems such as the rule of law, also codified in the Spanish Constitution.
-Article 1.1 asserts `Spain is hereby established as a social and democratic State, subject to the rule of law, which advocates as the highest values of its legal order, liberty, justice, equality and political pluralism.'
+As we analyse this tool, it is also wise to have in mind the general principles common to many justice systems such as the rule of law, also codified in the Spanish Constitution.
+Article 1.1 asserts `Spain is hereby established as a social and democratic State, subject to the rule of law, which advocates as the highest values of its legal order, liberty, justice, equality and political pluralism'.
 Article 9 further asserts the principle of certainty that the rule of law will prevail.\footnote{The Spanish Constitution, 1978, \url{https://www.boe.es/legislacion/documentos/ConstitucionINGLES.pdf}.
 (Last accessed, February 22, 2022).} For various historical reasons, bound up with the status of the judicial court as final arbiter of fact and guilt, rather than being focused on generalised statistical risk, court decisions are individualised.
-They focus on determining the facts in the individual case, based on the evidence supplied.
+They focus on determining the facts in the individual case, based on the evidence supplied~\citep{oswald_technologies_2020}.
+The rule of law requires accessible, predictable judgements with clear justifications; on this the legitimacy of the system as a whole is built.

-\citeauthor{oswald_technologies_2020} highlights that we have to be careful not to rely on these types of tools just because they \textit{might} be right (2020, p.227).
-She alludes to two systems at work: \begin{quote}

-one in relation to criminal court proceedings, in which expert testimony is admitted only if based on scientifically valid foundation relevant to the issue at hand, and one which runs parallel to the court system without such constraints, based on realist and utilitarian principles.